itk-ai/doc_ingestion_router/README.md

 ```

 - Ensure libmagic is installed on the host (Debian/Ubuntu: apt install libmagic1)
+- Ensure media-types is installed on the host (Debian/Ubuntu: apt install media-types).
+Required by the fallback detection.
 - Provide configuration via environment variables or a .env file (copy .env.example to .env and edit values):

 ```bash